 It was 02:30 in the morning, I was on my third glass of wine and hadn’t eaten in 3 days.
-I had been in my pyjamas for 36 hours straight and chain smoked 40 cigarettes (AND I don’t even smoke!)
+I had been in my pajamas for 36 hours straight and chain smoked 40 cigarettes (AND I don’t even smoke!)

 There was a pile of laundry on the couch waiting to be ironed, used tissues everywhere.
 The house was absolute chaos and I didn’t feel like doing anything.
-I had this vision of being found dead of a broken heart at the age of 65 surrounded by a house full of cats, still wearing my pyjamas with no love or man in my life… The only time I left the house I almost drove into a wall.
+I had this vision of being found dead of a broken heart at the age of 65 surrounded by a house full of cats, still wearing my pajamas with no love or man in my life… The only time I left the house I almost drove into a wall.
 My theory was if I could convert the emotional pain into a physical one then at least there was a pill I could take for that.
 How bizarre my thoughts were…

 I was in complete despair and boy did I know the feeling of being out of control.
 NOTHING helped and I remembered thinking: “Why the hell is this happening to me?”

 I had read every single book I could find on breaking up.
 I spoke to a therapist.
 I spoke to another therapist.
-I listenned to music.
-I listenned to a personal development CD.
+I listened to music.
+I listened to a personal development CD.
 I spoke to friends.
 NOTHING HELPED.
 I literally felt like I was going to go crazy and be admitted into a mental institution.
 I was SO uncomfortable in my own skin and just wanted to feel normal again SO badly.
 The pain was unbearable.